Bug #22710

 When I observe this, it seems like the docking port force tries to invert one of the ports, so they end up facing the same direction.
 Most of my attempts have ended up with the ports facing the same direction, instead of facing the opposite direction and butted together.
 This makes the lighter craft rapidly spin with the docking port.

-#7 Updated by victorr about 4 years ago
+#7 Updated by victorr almost 5 years ago

 We have made changes in this last release and would like your feedback please.

-#8 Updated by sschork almost 4 years ago
+#8 Updated by sschork over 4 years ago

 Hi, being struck by this during career-mode play, I tried to break it down: